An Advanced Look Into Causation, & Possible Solutions for Frozen Shoulder

 - Rigorous exercise is out of the question as it will lead to further injury.

-- Therapy & Massage can be helpful (depending on the injury), but only happen a few times a week at best.
-For frozen shoulder cases, better results were found with exercise than with intensive physiotherapy. link
+- PT & Massage can be helpful (depending on the injury), but only happen a few times a week at best.
+In one study (referenced below) - for frozen shoulder cases, better results were found with exercise than with intensive physiotherapy. link

 Step 3: Recognize That Healing is a Process

-With dedication, the right tools, and the right information - you will achieve your goal of a sustainable recovery while minimizing scar tissue growth and maximizing your range of motion.
-When it comes to frozen shoulder, our goal is to do everything we can to get rid of your condition as soon as possible while winding up with no loss of Range of Motion (ROM); remember that permanent loss of ROM is a common issue with frozen shoulder sufferers even after their frozen shoulder has completely healed.
-A combination approach of cold compression therapy, electro-magnetic therapy, stretches and proper support will give you the best chance of recovering fast, fully and without ROM loss.
+With dedication, the right tools, and the right information - you will be more likely to achieve your goal of a sustainable recovery while minimizing scar tissue growth and maximizing your range of motion.
+When it comes to frozen shoulder, our goal is to do everything we can to help get rid of your condition as soon as possible while winding up with no loss of Range of Motion (ROM); remember that permanent loss of ROM is a common issue with frozen shoulder sufferers even after their frozen shoulder has completely healed.
+A combination approach of cold compression, TShellz Wraps® treatments, stretching and proper support done on a frequent basis will, in our opinion, give you your best chance of recovering fast, fully and with minimized ROM loss.
 True, effective healing will differ from person to person, but we have witnessed that best results come from those that take a comprehensive, dedicated approach.